-Join this elephant tour near Chiang Mai for an unforgettable experience with elephants living in sanctuary amid stunning natural surroundings.
+Join this ethical elephant tour near Chiang Mai for an unforgettable experience with elephants living in sanctuary amid stunning natural surroundings.
 This family run project is a great example of elephants experiencing happier, healthier lives thanks to the evolution of elephant tourism, supported by growing numbers of people choosing to see elephants living a more natural existence.

 Observe relaxed elephants playing together and expressing their natural instincts as social animals